Marking Code Without Breaking It: Code Watermarking for Detecting LLM-Generated Code: Motivation and Preliminary Analysis

 \section{Motivation and Preliminary Analysis}

-The recent code watermarking method SWEET~\citep{lee-etal-2024-wrote} accounts for structural and syntactic constraints by embedding watermarks only in high-entropy tokens, thereby minimizing their impact on code quality.
-In our preliminary analysis, we group code tokens into several categories and compare their average entropy values to see if high-entropy tokens have a smaller impact on code quality.
-We consider two popular benchmarks, MBPP+ and HumanEval+, for the Python code generation and completion.
-We classify each Python code into one of five categories~(keywords, whitespace, types, delimiters, and operators) where any remaining tokens are put into the etc.~category.
-A detailed explanation is provided in Appendix~\ref{app:example_of_syntax_elements}.
+The recent code watermarking method SWEET~\citep{lee-etal-2024-wrote} embeds watermarks in high-entropy tokens.
+This design is motivated by the intuition that modifying tokens with higher uncertainty is less likely to affect the perceived quality of the generated code.
+In our preliminary analysis, we examine whether token entropy indeed varies systematically across syntactic categories and how such variation relates to potential impacts on code quality.

+We consider two popular benchmarks, MBPP+ and HumanEval+, for Python code generation and completion.
+Each Python token is classified into one of five syntactic categories (keywords, whitespace, types, delimiters, and operators), with all remaining tokens grouped into an \emph{etc} category.
+Details of the categorization procedure are provided in Appendix~\ref{app:example_of_syntax_elements}.

-We calculate the entropy values of tokens across different categories and compare the average entropy values for each category.
-Following~\citet{lee-etal-2024-wrote}, we calculate the Shannon entropy.
-Given a token sequence~\( y = (y_0, y_1, \ldots, y_N) \), the entropy at each generation step \( t \) is computed based on the predicted probability distribution of the next token.
-The entropy \( H_t \) is defined as:
+We compute token entropy for each category using Shannon entropy, following~\citet{lee-etal-2024-wrote}.
+Given a token sequence \( y = (y_0, y_1, \ldots, y_N) \), the entropy at generation step \( t \) is defined as:

-where \( H_t \) is the entropy value at generation step \( t \), \( V \) is the vocabulary of the language model, \( y_{<t} \) is the sequence of tokens generated before step \( t \), and \( P(y_t = v_i \mid y_{<t}) \) is the probability assigned by the model to token \( v_i \) as the next token.
-The entropy \( H_t \) measures the uncertainty of the next token prediction.
-A high entropy value indicates that the model is uncertain and many tokens have comparable probabilities.
-Conversely, low entropy implies that one token has a dominant probability.

-Figure~\ref{fig:preliminary_analysis} presents bar charts displaying the mean entropy values for each token category.
-Our analysis shows that the average entropy of keyword tokens is the highest among all categories.
-In Python code, keywords are used in various contexts and positions.
-For example, control flow keywords like \texttt{if}, \texttt{for}, and \texttt{while} can appear in different parts of the code with highly diverse usage patterns.
-In contrast, operators and delimiters follow more predictable patterns due to the syntactic structure of the code.
-For instance, operators such as \texttt{+}, \texttt{-}, and \texttt{*} are used between operands, while delimiters like \texttt{(} and \texttt{)} appear in specific patterns, such as in function or class definitions.
-Additionally, type tokens are mainly used in limited contexts, such as variable declarations or type hinting, making their occurrence and patterns relatively predictable.
-Whitespace tokens, following the structure of the code, are even more predictable in their placement.

-Since keywords have high entropy, embedding watermarks in high-entropy tokens, as in SWEET, carries the risk of placing watermarks on keywords.
-Keywords are essential to the syntax and logic of the code, thus watermarking them could negatively impact the quality and functionality of the code.
-In comparison, the etc category, while less critical to the functionality of the code, has relatively high entropy.
-Therefore, embedding watermarks in etc tokens~(i.e., non-syntactic tokens) may be a more suitable approach for preserving code quality.
+where \( V \) denotes the vocabulary and \( y_{<t} \) the previously generated tokens.
+This formulation captures the uncertainty of the model’s next-token prediction at each generation step.